Introduction:

 I ran into Jerome Bettis at the airport one time, literally ran into him.

-Like physically, ran into him.
+Like physically ran into him.

 I knocked him back about five yards.

-Okay, I made that part up.
+No, okay, I made that part up.

 I did make that part up.

-We love the name drop.
+We love to name drop.

 I felt good telling that story.